kyungjae-lee/engineers-notebook/computer-software-security/password-handling.md

 * Join the ripper
   * Open-source password cracker first developed in 1996.
   * Uses a combination of brute-force and dictionary techniques.

+## Review Questions

+* How is a Salt value used in a UNIX password file, and what benefit does this provide?

+  Password salting is a technique to protect passwords stored in databases by adding a string  of 32 or more characters and then hashing them.
+Salting **prevents hackers who breach an enterprise environment from reverse-engineering passwords and stealing them from the database**.

+  Having a salt means that **the same password can encrypt in 4,096 different ways**.
+This makes it much harder for an attacker to build a reverse dictionary for translated encrypted passwords back into her unencrypted form: to  build a reverse dictionary of 100,000 words, an attacker would need to  have 409,600,000 entries.